-The transfer of the property to the trust qualifies for partial rollover relief and therefore enables the trustee to deduct limited interest deductions until 31 March 2025.
+The transfer of the property to the trust qualifies for partial rollover relief and therefore enables the trustee to deduct a percentage of the interest incurred.
 However, only interest on \$400,000 of the trustee's loan is deductible (being the amount of Neo's loan balance on the date of the transfer).
 Interest on the additional \$50,000 borrowed does not qualify for rollover relief and is not deductible.